prathmesh7317/AI-Driven-Resume-Parser-for-Perfect-Job-Match-ATS-Compatibility/README.md

 ## New Feature: AI-Powered Cover Letter Generation

-In addition to resume parsing, this project now integrates OpenAI-powered AI agents for cover letter generation.
+In addition to resume parsing, this project now integrates AI agents for cover letter generation.
 Based on the job description (JD) and the parsed resume data, the system uses OpenAI GPT to generate personalized cover letters tailored to the job role.
 The AI agent analyzes both the resume and JD, extracting relevant skills, experiences, and keywords to create a compelling cover letter that highlights the candidate's qualifications.
 The generated cover letter can be easily customized and saved for submission.

 ## Key Benefits of Cover Letter Generation: